Nitrogen Oxides (NOx) Emission when Combustion Fuels

-Emission of Nitrogen Oxides - NOx - when combustion fuels like oil, coal, propane and more
+Emission of Nitrogen Oxides - NOx - with combustion of fuels like oil, coal, propane and more.

-Emission of Nitrogen Oxides - NOx - when burning some common fuels are indicated in the table below:
+Emission of Nitrogen Oxides - NOx - when burning different types of fuels:

 Oil 3.0